 Place the stencil on top of the graphite paper and tape it to the pumpkin.
 The stencil should be facing you and the graphite paper should be graphite (darker side) toward the pumpkin.

-Step 4: Trace the outline of your stencil with a pencil.
+Step 4: Trace the outline of your stencil with a pencil on your pumpkin.

 Use a pencil to trace the outline of the stencil, pushing down with medium strength.
 If you push too hard, it may cause a hole in the paper.
 If you push too lightly, it will prevent the graphite from sticking.